Q&A With Lisa Kathleen: What To Look For in a Virtual Learning Program

 A deeply engaged child who does work that they find meaningful is a happy child.

 Lisa Kathleen is an AMI-trained Educator, Parent Coach and manager with Higher Ground Education’s Prepared Montessorian Team.
-She is actively helping families navigate at-home learning and Montessori parenting through Guidepost at Home’s new Family Framework program, where virtual resources help translate the early childhood Montessori system into families’ homes.
-To learn more, visit elearning.guidepostathome.com.
-This online Montessori community is run by Montessori Educators around the world and offers two different paths: a free community where parents can take the lead in utilizing at-home resources with their child on an as-needed basis; or enrollment in a monthly Montessori-at-home program that is supported by a Parent Concierge for the parent, and a Montessori Guide and classroom for the child.
+She is actively helping families navigate at-home learning and Montessori parenting through Guidepost home-based programs, where resources, curriculum, virtual classes, and parent coaching help translate the early childhood Montessori system into families’ homes.